Syncleus/Ferma/docs/annotations/adjacency.md

 Valid method signatures: `(VertexFrame)`, `(Iterator)`, `(Iterable)`

 Creates new edges connected to several vertex and at the same time removes any existing edges.
-If the any of the vertex being set are already an adjacency then the edge will be preserved as-is.
+If the any of the vertex being set are already an adjacency then the edge will still be removed and recreated.

+!!! warning
+    The set operation methods are equivelant to removing all existing edges of the specified label and direction connected to the current vertex and then call add on all the vertex specified by the method's parameters.
+You will loose any existing properties set on all dropped edges as well.

 ### Signature: `(VertexFrame)`